SherbyRobotics/racecar/doc/architecture/README.md

   Internal structure of the system and relationships between modules.

 - [Sequence Diagram](sequences.md)
-  Step-by-step command flow through the system.
+  Step-by-step of the most complex core logic flow through the system.

 ---